SnivyXXY-Atlyss_Emote_Wheel icon

 Making and Adding Custom Emotes:

-Custom emote packs can be dragged and dropped in the EmotePackages folder in the mod's directory under ATLYSS/Bepinex/plugins.
+Custom emote packs can be dragged and dropped in any folder named "EmotePackages" under ATLYSS/Bepinex/plugins.

 To Create an emote:

-- To make an emote, create a scriptable emote through the right click menu, under ScriptableObjects/Custom/Emote.
+• To make an emote, create a scriptable emote through the right click menu, under ScriptableObjects/Custom/Emote.
 Adjust various details about the emote's crossfade between the intro and loop animation clips.
+You will need to create animation clips using the animator attached to the player model.
+This will require some Unity knowledge, so look up how to use Unity's animation system.

-- To create the bundle file, open the AssetBundle Browser window through the Windows tab on the top of your project window, mark the emotes and package as in one asset bundle, and build through the AssetBundle Browser window.
+• To create the bundle file, open the AssetBundle Browser window through the Windows tab on the top of your project window, mark the emotes and package as in one asset bundle, and build through the AssetBundle Browser window.
+(Open with the Windows tab)

 Additional Details: